-The Roslin Institute is also represented in the Scottish Government by Professor David Gally, who is Professor of Microbial Genetics and Chief Scientific Advisor at Food Standards Scotland.
+The Vet School is also represented in the Scottish Government by Professor David Gally, who is Professor of Microbial Genetics at the Roslin Institute and Chief Scientific Advisor at Food Standards Scotland.

 Our new members and associates bring a wealth of expertise and experience to the SSAC, putting us in a strong position to provide expert science advice across a broad range of areas, adding value to the Scottish Government’s work.

-Scientific knowledge and literacy is valuable in informing policy development, and I am very glad to add my experience to that of colleagues and scientists from around the country in supporting the work of the Scottish Government.
+It is important that policy decisions reflect the best, up-to-date expertise available on specialist issues and I am pleased to be able to add my input to that of others around the country in supporting the work of the Chief Scientific Adviser.

 Image credit: Paul Dodds